aralroca/aralroca.com/posts/from-node-to-deno.md

 <img src="/images/blog-images/49.png" alt="Prettier logo" class="center transparent keepcolor" />

-In the last few years [Prettier](https://prettier.io/) has become quite well known within the JavaScript ecosystem to don't have to worry about file formats.
+In the last few years [Prettier](https://prettier.io/) has become quite well known within the JavaScript ecosystem because with it you don't have to worry about formatting the files.

-And the truth is, it can still be used on Deno.
-But it loses its meaning a little bit, because Deno already has a formatter.
+And the truth is, it can still be used on Deno but it loses its meaning, because Deno has its own formatter.

 You can format your files using this command: